craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 2.0.2 =
+* Tweak: Date formatting more dynamic.
+Date format saved on the "Email" tab will be used in the admin area in some situations.
 * Fix: French, Russian, and Spanish translations updated and fixed.
 * Fix: gettext calls fixed and updated for all strings.
 * Fix: Submit button is disabled while processing a submission to prevent duplicate submissions.
 * Fix: Spacing of error messages has been improved for mobile devices.
-* Fix: ERR_RESPONSE_HEADERS_MULTIPLE_CONTENT_DISPOSITION when exporting registrations for events with commas in the title.
+* Fix: ERR_RESPONSE_HEADERS_MULTIPLE_CONTENT_DISPOSITION when exporting registrations for events with commas in the title is fixed.
+* Fix: ical link in emails not working for all events

 = 2.0.1 =
 * Tweak: When checking for duplicate email addresses while a visitor is filling out the form, the submit button is disabled while the person is typing.